badstreff/Enterprise-iOS-Apple-ID-Creator/README.md

-Verified to be working with iTunes 12.0.1.26 on Mac OS 10.8.5
+Verified to be working with iTunes 12.1 on Mac OS 10.10.2 for US version of iTunes **ONLY**